Toward Faithful Retrieval-Augmented Generation with Sparse Autoencoders: Discussions

 \section{Discussions}

-Beyond the main results on hallucination detection, interpretation, and mitigation using SAE features, we further analyze several key SAE-specific design choices in RAGLens, including the selection of the LLM layer, the feature extractor, the number of selected features, and the predictor architecture. \paragraph{LLM Layer Selection.}
+Beyond the main results on hallucination detection, interpretation, and mitigation using SAE features, we further analyze several key SAE-specific design choices in RAGLens, including the selection of the LLM layer, the feature extractor, the number of selected features, and the predictor architecture.